poseidonnnnnn/status-monitoring-tailscale-devices/README.md

 This script monitors the status of devices connected via Tailscale by periodically running a PowerShell command to fetch the status, parsing the output, formatting it, and then sending the formatted information to a Telegram chat.

+## How it works
+1. Get the status of your connections to other Tailscale devices.
+2. get response infomation, parse and index result, print to my windows powershell screen, include: numerical order, tailscale ip, computer name, os, status.
+3. send response infomation via telegram bot, using code format telegram chat.
+4. Repeat the program after 60 minute.

 ## Requirements
 - Windows OS
 - Python